|

 displayed as purple (simulated) signals and input ports are displayed as black signals.
 Input signals

-can be graphically drawn, generated by equations, or copied from existing signals.
+waveforms can be graphically drawn, generated by equations, or copied from existing signals.
 When a simulation

-VeriLogger can also be put into an interactive simulation mode, so that each time an input signal is
+BugHunter can also be put into an interactive simulation mode, so that each time an input signal is

-changed a new test bench is generated and a simulation is performed.
+changed, a new test bench is generated and a simulation is performed.
 This makes it easy to quickly test

 small parts of a design before the design is complete.
 It also allows you to quickly test ideas without